alexeigodek/m4a_to_mp3_converter/README.md

 - Audio quality currently used: `-q:a 8` (high compression, smaller files).
   If you want better quality, adjust this parameter in `src/M4A_TO_MP3_Converter.bat`.

+## Useful notes 2

+Updated the script to handle filenames with spaces

+It will:

+Automatically download FFmpeg if it isn't present
+Scan the folder and all subfolders
+Handle filenames containing spaces, apostrophes, &, brackets, commas, etc.
+Create the MP3 beside the original M4A
+Preserve metadata with -map_metadata 0
+Use high-quality VBR MP3 (-q:a 2)
+Not overwrite existing MP3s (-n)
+Report files that fail to convert
+Delete the temporary FFmpeg folder when finished

+The filename errors you're seeing in the original are consistent with the way its FOR /F/call combination is parsing paths and special characters.

+Usage: put the .bat file in the top-level folder containing your music, then double-click it.